 C) Blue Nile

 Customer Service – Dan reported that the customer service representative (CSR) who took his order “was not very friendly and also not too helpful — he didn’t direct me to the premade stud section even though I told him what I wanted and at what cost.
 It was as if he was trying to upsell me, and I can’t stand that kind of pressure.”
 On the other hand, Dan did note that while unfriendly and pushy, the CSR who took his order was knowledgeable about diamonds and jewelry.
-He answered questions (correctly) about diamond color, diamond clarity, metals, rhodium plating, ideal cuts, etc.
+He answered questions (correctly) about color, clarity, metals, rhodium plating, ideal cuts, etc.

 One positive note about Blue Nile’s customer service is that they have the most extensive phone hours of any of the vendors reviewed – they are open until 2 am EST – great for night owls, and even more convenient for customers on the West Coast.